 Amazon S3 is a storage solution, and part of Amazon Web Services many products.
 It is very similar to a web host, but generally offers less expensive bandwidth and storage.
 Typically this is used for large sites that either need additional backups or are serving up large files (downloads, software, videos, games).
 Amazon has a proven track record of being very reliable, and because of their massive infrastructure, they are able to offer very low storage costs.
 Some of S3’s customers include Netflix, airbnb, SmugMug, Nasdaq, etc.

 Amazon S3 is not to be confused with Amazon CloudFront.
 CloudFront is a CDN solution, whereas S3 is a storage solution.
 However, they can both be used interchangeably as we’ll get into more below.

 WordPress Amazon S3 Setup

 For this integration, we recommend using the WP Offload S3 Lite plugin, developed by the awesome team over at Delicious Brains.
 The basic version is free.
 The plugin copies files from your WordPress site to Amazon S3 automatically as they are uploaded to the media library.
-There is than an optional configuration for adding a CDN, such as Amazon CloudFront, KeyCDN, or MaxCDN.
+There is then an optional configuration for adding a CDN, such as Amazon CloudFront, KeyCDN, or MaxCDN.

 This plugin is pretty lightweight, only 204 KB to be exact.
 As of writing this, it currently has over 30,000 active installs with a 4 out of 5-star rating.
 However, to use the above plugin you must have the Amazon Web Services plugin installed first.
 This is also developed by Delicious Brains.
 Follow the steps below.

 Next, install the free WP Offload S3 Lite plugin.
 You can download it from the WordPress repository or by searching for “wp offload s3” within your WordPress dashboard under “Add New” plugins.
 Click on “Install Now” and activate it.